MANISH-SAHANI/MICROSOFT-CLONE/README.md

 npm i
 npm run start
 ```
-Now you can easily customize this template
+Now you can easily customize this template.